zweers/Schwibboge-2025/README.md

 # Schwibboge-2025
-designs for schwibboge
+-designs for schwibboge

-read the wiki for assembling instructions
+-read the wiki for assembling instructions